eddiecasti280/PersnicketySnakes/README.md

 - Concept: Multiple snakes may be part of a level with their respective spawn points.
 Each snake will move with each input, simultaneously.
 - Visual: If needed, have the snakes be slightly different shades to avoid confusion for the player.
 - Learning: The player will need to take advantage of using walls to stop snake movement so that the other snake can move in a different direction or use the food gauge to their advantage.
 - Progression: The mechanic will be introduced a few levels into the game once the player has familiarized themselves with the first few mechanics.
+More snakes can be controllable to increase game complexity.